Chipsee/Documentation/README.md

 * Systems on Module

-    NOTE
+**Note**
-    - For a product-specific software documentation, visit the related product link
+* For a product-specific software documentation, visit the related product link